Duxter7/GA-English-Notes/IT English 2 (A2).md

 A quarter to five = 4.45

 On Sunday at midday, we were playing football
-This time last week, we were sitting at a café in Paris
+This time last week, we were sitting in a café in Paris